Skip to main content

 Participants across cohorts describe gaining clarity about purpose, values, internal triggers, and habitual patterns.

-UNE participants reflected on increased insight into how they respond to challenge and greater capacity to pause and choose differently.
+UNE participants reflected on increased insight into how they respond to challenges and greater capacity to pause and choose differently.

 Quest Global participants described the program as deeply transformative, particularly in strengthening self-awareness and leadership identity.